D2-mods/D2-Mira/d2-mira/readme.txt

 Updates:

+v4.7
+- IWD2EE note: Fixed a possible installer warning when installing ammo charges component after IWD2EE ("more ways to progress" component).
+This was harmless and didn't affect anything but it was annoying because it paused Project Infinity installs.

 v4.6
 - classic BG2: Fixed damage with safe ammo component (oversight from last update).
 - Fixed possible install error on Mac systems, caused by using text files without extensions.